 The OSMO Patch is completely natural and when used together with proper rest is ideal for supporting the relief of swelling and pain associated with fluid on the knee and swollen knees.

-Lets first learn more about swelling in the knee, such as what is knee swelling, what are the symptoms and causes of swelling in the keens as well as how the OSMO Patch may be used to help reduce the swelling and pain found associated with swollen knees.
+Lets first learn more about swelling in the knee, such as what is knee swelling, what are the symptoms and causes of swelling in the knees as well as how the OSMO Patch may be used to help reduce the swelling and pain found associated with swollen knees.
 Please continue reading below…

-Swollen Knee explained
+Swollen Knee Explained

 Water or fluid on the knee is a term used to describe the excess fluid that accumulates in or around the knee joint resulting in swollen knees.
 Some of the common factors that may have caused this condition include overuse injuries, trauma, or an underlying disease or infection.
 Doctors refer to this condition as knee effusion.

 To determine the real cause, your doctor will take out a sample of the fluid for testing.
 Once the cause is determined, she or he will perform an appropriate solution to remove the excess water accumulation.
 This will help reduce the pain or stiffness associated with fluid on the knee.